How a beloved orange tabby cat became a voice for America's union workers - KTVZ

 Against that backdrop, Jorts is at once a purely cute presence and a staunch pro-labor advocate, armed with practical advice and links to resources at the National Labor Relations Board, among others.
 In a thread posted in January, Jorts offered up a cute photo of himself alongside a sober thread about what can and cannot be talked about in the workplace.

-“It’s against the law for your boss to prohibit you from discussing your wages with your coworkers, and also remember there are more workers than there are bosses”
+“It’s against the law for your boss to prohibit you from discussing your wages with your coworkers, and also remember there are more workers than there are bosses,” one tweet reads.

 In some ways, Jorts is reminiscent of another ginger icon of leftist Twitter: the Philadelphia Flyers’ mascot, Gritty.
 That 7-foot googly-eyed monster is also an internet sensation who became the star of countless anti-fascist and anti-capitalist memes since he was introduced in 2018.
 The key difference, apart from their obvious size disparity, is that Gritty himself is apolitical — his big dopey face just happens to work really well in liberal memes, for reasons that don’t make any logical sense but need no explanation on social media.

-Perhaps the most endearing element of Jorts’ Twitter presence is his tenderness and affection for Jean, a kind of wise elder sibling who is guiding Jorts on their journey toward justice and equality.
+One of the most endearing elements of Jorts’ Twitter presence is his tenderness and affection for Jean, a kind of wise elder sibling who is guiding Jorts on their journey toward justice and equality.

 In one particularly tender post, Jorts tweets a photo of Jean with the statement: “A lot of things are stacked up real unfair right now.
 Jean says once we name the unfairness the next step is planning how we fight it.”